bentepper/bentepper.github.io/README.md

-Overwhen is a site used to tell when important Overwatach things are happening.
+Overwhen is a site used to tell when important Overwatch things are happening.